data-gymnasia/courses/content/_statistics/content.md

-*Solution*.
-At the 5% level, only $p$ values less than 5%/10 = 0.5% are reported as significant (since we ran ten hypothesis tests).
+*Solution.* At the 5% level, only $p$ values less than 5%/10 = 0.5% are reported as significant (since we ran ten hypothesis tests).
 Since none of the $p$ values are below 0.5%, none of the genes will be considered significant.